doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Learned about proper kernel selection for SHM based on the size of training set and features.

 **Thoughts** : Ready to jump into some projects now.

+# 100 Days Of Code - Log

+### Day 48: July 12, 2020

+**Today's Progress**:  Tried a couple of problems on regression.
+Plotted the learning curves for training and test data, and accordingly varied the regularization parameter and training set size to get optimum performance from the learning algorithm.

+**Thoughts** : Read a research paper today on the application of deep neural networks on developing real time classification of arm position based on upper limb muscle responses.
+Really fascinated and excited to work on something like that soon.